 The City of Daytona Beach Shores is an active participant and permit holder for the United States Environmental Protection Agency's (EPA's) National Pollutant Discharge Elimination System (NPDES).
 The NPDES section of the EPA website provides essential information including the following overview:

 Ordinance Prohibiting Illicit Discharges

 The City's storm drainage system is designed to route stormwater into local waterways.
-Any discharge into a storm drainage system or waterway that is not composed entirely of stormwater.
-The City's stormwater facilities and waterways are not designed to accept or treat anything but stormwater.
-The Community Services Department administers the ordinance and has the authority to pursue violations.
+Any discharge into a storm drainage system or waterway that is not composed solely of stormwater is an illicit discharge.
+Our Community Services Department regulates illicit discharges and has the authority to pursue enforcement for violations.
 Activities such as firefighting, irrigation, and residential car washing are not considered illicit discharges.

 Field Program to Detect & Address Illicit Discharges

-The city has developed a program for the detection and elimination of illicit discharges.
-This program includes field inspection of grease traps, inlets, gutters and identification of any illicit discharges found.
+The City has developed a program for the detection and elimination of illicit discharges.
+This program includes field inspection of grease traps, inlets, and gutters along with the identification of any illicit discharges observed.